benhammondmusic/tanks/tanks/README.md

 A second challenge came in implementing the actual physics and math to calculate a projectile's path.
 While fairly straightforward and well documented in high-school course websites, it took some work translating the physics (gravitational vertical acceleration) and trigonometry (SIN, COSIN) speak into my computer code.

 Animation was also problematic; converting my static drawing loops into smooth animations was important for gameplay but eluded me. jCanvas proved to be a helpful library for using jQuery methods to create, manipulate, and importantly animate things drawn with HTML Canvas.
+I decided to overlay two canvas elements: the first with static background images I'd already made with traditional canvas, and the second with animations using the jCanvas library.

 ## Known Bugs and Wonkiness Being Fixed:

+- Need to refactor and separate graphics from logic... they are too intertwined.
 - Terrain generation and drawing needs to be scoped out of game.newGame() to make **Change Terrain** button operational, and to allow **New Game** button to start play on existing terrain.
-- **Display explosion AFTER shot lands**
+- Display explosion AFTER shot lands
 - Modal flashes the Resume button on initial closure
-- In multiplayer the next tank in line is skipped when current tank fires a killing shot
+- In multiplayer, sometimes the next tank in line is skipped when current tank fires a killing shot
 - Tank colors change when number of players reduced during multiplayer mode
 - Animation timing in general
 - Mobile resizing / zooming / clicking